GerritCodeReview/gitiles/Documentation/config.md

 `baseGitUrl` the base URL for git repositories.

 `gerritUrl`, URL prefix to linkify Gerrit `Change-Id` headers in commit messages.
+Having this set also makes it so an edit link will appear in file views for easy creation of patches in Gerrit's web interface.
 If you are using the Gerrit Gitiles plugin, this is set based on Gerrit's configuration.
 Default: `null`, do not link `Change-Id`.